cockroachdb/docs/v22.1/migrate-from-postgres.md

 PostgreSQL and CockroachDB have different best practices surrounding [primary keys](primary-key.html) on tables.
 While it's common to see sequences and auto-incrementing primary keys in PostgreSQL, these features can cause hotspots within your cluster when reading or writing large amounts of data.
 Cockroach Labs recommends that you use [multi-column primary keys](performance-best-practices-overview.html#use-multi-column-primary-keys) or the [`UUID`](uuid.html) datatype for primary key columns.

 If you are working with a table that must be indexed on sequential keys, consider using [hash-sharded indexes](hash-sharded-indexes.html).
-As part of this, we recommend doing thorough performance testing with and without hash-sharded indexes to see which works best for your application.
+We recommend doing thorough performance testing with and without hash-sharded indexes to see which works best for your application.

 For further information, see [Unique ID best practices](performance-best-practices-overview.html#unique-id-best-practices) and [3 Basic Rules for Choosing Indexes](https://www.cockroachlabs.com/blog/how-to-choose-db-index-keys/).